-The Trust has developed a First Nations Housing Sustainability Initiative to support First Nations communities in the Basin with enhancing and increasing their local affordable housing.
+The First Nations Housing Sustainability Initiative supports First Nations communities in the Basin to enhance and increase their community’s affordable rental housing.

-The Trust worked together with the communities of Yaqan Nukiy, Ɂakisq’nuk, Ɂaq’am, Tobacco Plains and Shuswap.
-Each community identified affordable housing needs and ways the Trust could provide support to help address those needs.
+The Trust worked together with the First Nations of Yaqan Nukiy, Ɂakisq’nuk, Ɂaq’am, Yaq̓it ʔ,a·knuqǂiʔit and Shuswap Band.
+Each First Nation identified affordable housing needs and ways the Trust could provide support to help address those needs.

-This three-year, $4.5-million initiative is a result of those discussions and offers support in three areas in each First Nations community.
+This initiative is a result of those discussions and offers support in three areas in each First Nations community.

 Asset Management and Capacity Building